tamarainwang/global_retail_elt-project/README.md

 This endeavor not only streamlined data management for the retail firm but also laid a solid foundation for future data warehousing and analytics.
 The skills and tools employed in this project, such as Python, Pandas, SQLAlchemy, and others, were crucial in achieving an efficient data workflow from raw data to a structured database.

 This project has been an invaluable experience, allowing me to apply and enhance the skills and concepts I've learned in data engineering.
-Through the practical implementation of Python, Pandas, SQLAlchemy, psycopg2, openpyxl, and dotenv, I've gained hands-on experience in developing a complete ETL pipeline.
+Through the practical implementation of Python, its libaries ( Pandas, SQLAlchemy, psycopg2, openpyxl, and dotenv) and SQL, I've gained hands-on experience in developing a complete ETL pipeline.
 This process not only strengthened my technical proficiency but also deepened my understanding of data management and manipulation.
-It was a challenging yet rewarding journey that solidified my knowledge and skills in building data solutions from ground up, particularly in transforming raw data from Excel into a structured and accessible format in a PostgreSQL database.Moreover, using Git for version control added an essential layer of project management and collaboration, reinforcing best practices in software development.
-This comprehensive application of my learning, from manipulating Excel data to database management and version control, was a profound step in solidifying my capabilities as a data engineer.
+It was a challenging yet rewarding journey (with a lot of commits and pushes ...lol) that solidified my knowledge and skills in building data solutions from ground up, particularly in transforming raw data from Excel into a structured and accessible format in a PostgreSQL database.
+Moreover, using Git for version control added an essential layer of project management and collaboration, which is also best practice in software development.
+This comprehensive application of my learning, from manipulating Excel data to database management and version control, was a fufilling step towards solidifying my capabilities as a data engineer.